 And yesterday, I found two new vegetables in the organic vegetable section of the local supermarket.
 One of them is called “asupara na”, a hybrid of two Chinese vegetables.
 Its appearance is similar to the Chinese water spinach.
 And when we eat it, we feel that it is similar to asparagus.
 That is why it is called “Asupara na”.

 Another one is called “tane na”.
 It looks like mustard greens.
 A cashier suddenly said to me, “Currently, I’m really into this vegetable.
-Sauteeing it with oyster sauce and sesame oil is soooo perfect.”
+Sauteing it with oyster sauce and sesame oil is soooo perfect.”
 She was like a girl in love.
-Anyway, “take na” looked like it would taste bitter.
+Anyway, “tane na” looked like it would taste bitter.

 Whatever it is, new experiences support us to move forward.
 So please invite such supporters in your life to decrease your stress.

 If you want to have more fun in your daily life, one of the easiest ways is having more options.
 For example, if you have three types of toothpaste, you can have some fun to choose one from the three.